cengc13/cengc13.github.io/_posts/2020-05-08-final-project-final-blog.md

 ### The Code

 This section describes the code to train a multilingual model using BERT.
 The notebook is available on [colab](https://colab.research.google.com/drive/1Pesk5LFMvDXQR0EqRzVRPIBBPNqNSEbT).
+The framework of the codes are from [this kernel by xhlulu](https://www.kaggle.com/xhlulu/jigsaw-tpu-xlm-roberta).

 Let's start by importing some useful packages